-More wine grapes are grown in Willcox Wine Country than all other Arizona growing regions combined.
+More wine grapes are grown in the Willcox growing region than all other Arizona growing areas combined.

-We'll be adding news stories soon.
-If you find a good Willcox Wine Country related news story, please send a link in an email to Thomas A. Johnson
+If you find a good news story about the wine country in and around Willcox, please send a link in an email to Thomas A. Johnson

 Arizona Daily Star Profile of Sand-Reckoner Vineyards